Optimal Control of Thin-Film Flow on a Flexible Topography: Introduction

 \section{Introduction}

 Controlling thin-film flow has gained significant interest across a range of applications~\cite{wray2022electrostatic,kistler1997coating,fowler2016controlling,miyara1999numerical,serifi2004transient}.
 For example, coating processes favour stable, flat-flow films~\cite{tomlin2019optimal}, whereas applications in heat and mass transfer often require interfacial deformations~\cite{frisk1972enhancement}.
 Motivation stems from the increasing number of thin-film devices manufactured across diverse industries such as microelectronics, displays, optical storage, and microfluidic devices~\cite{kistler1997coating,sellier2010beating,fowler2016controlling,miyara1999numerical,serifi2004transient}.
-These applications all require a thorough understanding and control of the thin layer deposition process and the free surface profile~\cite{sellier2010beating,decre2003gravity}.
+Of particular interest are inverted film configurations where the liquid resides on the underside of a substrate~\cite{blyth2023transition}.
+Such configurations arise in liquid film coating in cooling towers~\cite{rohlfs2017hydrodynamic}, environmental applications such as glacier hydrology and cave pattern morphogenesis~\cite{camporeale2017asymptotic}, and biomedical applications such as microbicide epithelial coatings and blood pattern analysis~\cite{kabaliuk2013blood,hu2016effects}.
+In these inverted geometries, gravity destabilises the film and control of the thin layer deposition process is required to achieve desired free surface profiles~\cite{decre2003gravity}.
 However, efficient control of interfacial shape or surface area has been largely unexplored until recently, with most efforts focusing on varying external mechanisms like electric fields~\cite{anderson2017electric,tseluiko2006wave}, including a rigid topography~\cite{gaskell_jimack_sellier_thompson_wilson_2004,gaskell2004gravity,sellier2016inverse,tseluiko2013stability,sellier2008substrate} or surfactants~\cite{blyth2004effect}, rather than using mathematically optimal or robust approaches~\cite{wray2022electrostatic}.